angularathens/CodeOfConduct/README.md

-# Code of Conduct
+# Angular Athens meetup Code of Conduct
-Our meetup has a code of conduct!
+Our [meetup](https://www.meetup.com/Angular-Athens/) has a code of conduct!

 ## In a nutshell